How to Play

 2. You may play the same sets of numbers for 2, 3, 4, 5, 10, or 20 consecutive drawings by marking the appropriate MULTIDRAW box on the playslip.
 Or, when purchasing a Mega Millions Quick Pick, ask the retailer for the number of drawings you want to play, up to 20 drawings.

 3. Add Megaplier®!
 For an extra $1 per board per draw, mark the MEGAPLIER box to increase any nonjackpot prize won.
 Or, ask the retailer for the Megaplier when purchasing a Quick Pick ticket.
-Prizes for the bottom seven tiers ($2 to $10,000) are multiplied by the Megaplier number (2, 3 or 4) randomly selected at the time of the drawing, and the match-5 prize becomes a set prize of $1 million when the Megaplier is purchased.
+With the Megaplier option, all prizes except for the jackpot prize ($1 to $1,000,000) are multiplied by the Megaplier number (2, 3, 4 or 5) randomly selected at the time of the drawing.

 Check your playslip carefully.
 Mega Millions tickets cannot be canceled.